 - Parents are always able to speak with class teachers at the end of the school day many teaching staff are available at the gate at this time.
 If parents have concerns which are more immediate and cannot wait until the next formal review, they are welcome to arrange a meeting with their child's class teacher and/or the SENDCo.
-The SENDCo is nearly always at the Year 3 / 4 gate in the mornings and the Headteacher is nearly always at the Year 5 / 6 gate. - The Half termly coffee mornings are an opportunity to liaise with other parents and members of the SEND support team. - The Half-termly SEND newsletter to parents / carers of all children with SEND includes dates and general updates.
+The SENDCo is nearly always at the Year 3 / 4 gate in the mornings and the Headteacher is nearly always at the Year 5 / 6 gate. - The Half termly coffee mornings are an opportunity to liaise with other parents and members of the SEND support team. - The Half-termly SEND newsletter to parents / carers of all children with SEND Support or ECHPs includes dates and general updates.
+It is available on the website to all parents.